The creation of the restaurants

 Projects are started in Mons, Mouscron, Namur, St Gilles and Wavre, which leads to the creation of a Federation in 1991.
 Its aims are to promote the name and the reputation of the Belgian Resto du Cœur and to ensure the adherence to the charter common to all units which are, on the other hand, autonomous in terms of functioning and administration.
 For the past fifteen years or so, the Federation has been providing substantial financial help to the units, thanks to the generosity of the public and a few partner businesses.

-Today, the Federation of the Belgian Resto du Cœur comprises 15 restaurants (11 in Wallonia, 2 in Flanders and 2 in Brussels) and 2 food points, spread throughout Belgium, plus projects for 1 food point and 1 restaurant.
+Today, the Federation of the Belgian Resto du Cœur comprises 18 restaurants (12 in Wallonia, 4 in Flanders and 2 in Brussels) and 4 food points, spread throughout Belgium.

 - The Resto du Cœur in Arlon, created in 1996

 - The Resto du Cœur in Charleroi, created in 1993

 - The Resto du Cœur in Gembloux, created in 1996 + office in 2013

 - The Resto du Cœur in Laeken, created in 1995